Cross-coupled LC oscillator

-A cross-coupled LC oscillator is a type of electronic oscillator that employs a pair of cross-coupled electronic active devices—typically metal-oxide-semiconductor field-effect transistors (MOSFETs) or bipolar junction transistors (BJTs)—and a resonant LC filter, commonly referred to as a tank, which stores and exchanges energy between the inductor and the capacitor.
-The cross-coupled devices act as differential transconductor to compensate the losses of the LC network and sustain an autonomous oscillation.
+A cross-coupled LC oscillator is a type of electronic oscillator that employs a pair of cross-coupled electronic active devices—typically metal-oxide-semiconductor field-effect transistors (MOSFETs) or bipolar junction transistors (BJTs)—and a resonant LC filter, commonly referred to as a tank, that stores and exchanges energy between the inductor and the capacitor.
+The cross-coupled devices act as a differential transconductor to compensate for losses in the LC network and sustain autonomous oscillation.

-This topology provides a differential output signal and it is widely used to generate sinusoidal signals in the radio frequency (RF) range, from hundreds of megahertz up to hundreds of gigahertz, particularly in integrated circuits (ICs) that implement entire frequency synthesizers, transmitters, or receivers on a single semiconductor die.
-The classic cross-coupled design (pictured on the right) is characterized by low phase noise and low power dissipation, but has limited frequency range (about 20%).
+This topology provides a differential output signal and is widely used to generate sinusoidal signals in the radio frequency (RF) range, from hundreds of megahertz up to hundreds of gigahertz, particularly in integrated circuits (ICs) that implement entire frequency synthesizers, transmitters, or receivers on a single semiconductor die.
+The classic cross-coupled design (pictured on the right) is characterized by low phase noise and low power dissipation, but has a limited frequency range (about 20%).